Ounce for ounce, herbs and spices have more antioxidants than any other food group. -Michael Greger

 Herbs have this almost romantic thing about them.
 The power they hold, the flavors, the ability to completely change a dish!
 I have grown a fantastic love of herbs in recent years.
 Though I do not know nearly enough or even as much as I wish, I have come to love herbs and herb gardening!
 The great thing about herbs is that a little is all you need.
 Making even the smallest of space more than enough!
 With herbs doubling for both food and medicine why not have a kitchen herb garden?

-I know I have mentioned before how this is by far a top favorite of mine.
-And that is because it has so many super powers!
+Thyme is powerful, I mean it might as well be a superpower!
 Healing, immune boosting, companion planting.
 Really the uses are endless.
-It is easy to grow, there are many different varieties, some even creeping beautiful carpet varieties.
+There are many different varieties, some even creeping beautiful carpet varieties.
 It is an easy to grow perineal, and bees love it!
 The benefits are also endless.
 I dove into this on a bit more here.
 Thyme can easily be grown inside in a clay pot to keep handy and fresh all winter long.
 Which is a really great idea since thyme is so effective at clearing out congestion and infection (both internally or externally).

 2. Aloe Vera